Horizontal-Labs/argument-mining-api/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.9 or higher (required for numpy 2.3.1 and pandas 2.3.0)
 - pip (Python package manager)

 ## Installation